yuriy-chumak/ol/README.md

 It implements an extended subset of the R<sup>7</sup>RS Scheme, including but not limited to some SRFIs.
 It is tiny (~ 42kb), embeddable and cross-platform.
-Provides a portable high-level way to run code is written in other languages.
+Provides a portable, high-level interface to call code written in another language.

-You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc).
+You can use Ol on Linux, Windows, macOS, Android, BSD (and its descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

-It supports direct calls to external "C" functions for 32- and 64-bit platforms with full callables (aka callbacks) support.

-Additionally Ol is ported to the Web and used in Chrome, Opera, Firefox, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.
+Also Ol is ported to the Web and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.

 LICENSE